 In 1987, Congress expanded Women's History Week into Women's History Month after being petitioned by the National Women's History Project.

 Each WHM has a theme set by the National Women's History Project.
-This year's National Women's History Month 2018 theme is "Nevertheless, She Persisted: Women Who Fight All Forms of Discrimination Against Women."
+This year's National Women's History Month 2019 theme is "Visionary Women: Champions of Peace & Nonviolence."

 How does the Women's Resource Center Celebrate Women's History Month?